Sandra Brewster: Career and work

 Brewster's early works focused on traditional portraiture.
-She later transitioned towards drawings and metallic sculptures.
+She later transitioned towards drawings, gel transfers, and metallic sculptures.
 Her work has been exhibited in Canada, the US, the Caribbean and South Africa.
 She was an artist-in-residence in Brazil, Canada, Trinidad and Tobago and South Africa, and her work has been published in numerous magazines, including Caribbean Beat and The Walrus.
+Her work usually focuses on identity and representation, centered on the migration of the Caribbean people.

+An example of her earlier works is Strip, 2008.
+It consists of drawings interpreting a poem by artist Joseph Daly.

 One of Brewster's most prominent bodies of work is Smiths – a series of drawings that question identity and representation.
 Smiths began in 2014 when Brewster started cutting pages with the name "Smith" from phone books, and transposed these pages over afro-headed, faceless individuals.
 The series combines the varied personalities, desires, and personal stories of these people by applying a unified visual treatment, which removed any sense of individuality.
 Brewster eventually developed these drawings into a series of paintings that illustrate the impact of gun violence on young black men in Toronto.